 Training, qualifications & experience

 I have over 10 years experience of client work related to many different problems.
-Some of these were gained in a Counselling Service but the majority are from working with private clients and am a registered member of the BACP.
+Some of these were gained in a Counselling Service but the majority are from working with private clients.
+I am a registered member of the BACP.

 I undertake counselling training each year to update my skills and attend a continual personal and professional development group each month.